BojanZelic/cloudflare-zero-trust-operator/README.md

 - [x] Manage Cloudflare Access Applications
 - [x] Manage Cloudflare Access Tokens

+## TODO:
+* Test for deleting CR with annotation set
+* What if resource is deleted in cloudflare; we need to ignore it;
+* Reconcilliation Errors

 ## Advanced Usage

 See some more examples of how to use the [cloudflare zero-trust operator here](./docs/Advanced_Usage.md)